mark-w-325/sleep_train/README.md

 ## Interface

 This uses Flask as the webhost and will allow parents to specify times for the lights to be on/off and pick a channel for Pandora to play.

+## Requirements

+  - Docker
+  - This git repo

+## Pre-requisites

+You will need to rename the sleep_train_example.env will need to be renamed to sleep_train.env.
+You will also need to change the variables in this file to your specifics.

+## Docker Build

+    docker build -t sleep_train .

+## Docker Container

+    docker run -it --rm --net host $(find /dev/snd/ -type c | sed 's/^/--device /') --privileged --env-file sleep_train.env --name sleep_train sleep_train